syncfusion-content/javascript-docs/js/api/ejSplitter.md

-Specifies the animation behaviour of the splitter.
+Specifies the animation behavior of the splitter.